 WireTrace generates continuous compliance evidence from observed clinical network traffic.
 Device inventories, ePHI flow documentation, access control validation, and segmentation evidence are always current - replacing manual assessments that go stale between audits and accreditation cycles.

 Asset inventory (164.310), access controls (164.312), audit controls, transmission security, and device/media controls evidence generated continuously from observed traffic.
+File activity audit trail documents ePHI access across DICOM, SMB, and clinical protocols.

 Information security management applied to clinical environments.
 Asset management, access control, communications security, and operational evidence.